sivakumars/RB101/lesson_4/notes.md

 3. `select` and `reject` methods return a new array and it may contain the same values as the orignal array depending on the return value of the block(return value of the block is determined the select/reject criteria).

-4. `map` method is used to transform the elements of an array.
+4. `map` method returns a new array, and it is used to transform the elements of an array.
 The transformed element is determined by the return value of the block